Qbit PC Speedup removal instructions

 In the uninstall programs window, look for "Qbit PC Speedup" and other suspicious/recently-installed applications, select these entries and click "Uninstall" or "Remove".

 After uninstalling the potentially unwanted application, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove rogue extensions from Internet browsers:

-At the time of research Qbit PC Speedup did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, Qbit PC Speedup did not install any unwanted browser extensions, however, some unwanted applications are installed together with adware and browser hijackers.
+If you experience unwanted ads or redirects when browsing the internet, continue with the removal guide below.

 Video showing how to remove potentially unwanted browser add-ons:

 Remove malicious add-ons from Internet Explorer:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".